Key Takeaways

 “Hey Maddy, Why is my snake plant turning yellow?”

-Snake plants, also known as Sansevieria or Mother-in-law’s tongue, are celebrated for their resilience and low-maintenance requirements.
+Snake plants also known as Sansevieria or Mother-in-law’s tongue are celebrated for their resilience & low-maintenance requirements.
 They require minimal attention, thriving in less-than-ideal indoor conditions that would be detrimental to many other houseplants.
 However, similar to every living thing, they have their vulnerabilities too.
 When your snake plant begins turning yellow it may become a cause for concern.

 Nevertheless, understanding what constitutes excellent care for these drought-tolerant perennials is paramount.
-For instance, ensuring they receive adequate light but not direct sunlight which can scorch the leaves; using well-drained soil; and regulating watering because they are susceptible to overwatering more than under-watering.
+For instance, ensuring they receive adequate light but not direct sunlight which can scorch leaves, using well-drained soil & regulating watering because they are susceptible to overwatering more than under-watering.

 Proper care entails maintaining favorable conditions that mirror their natural arid habitats.
-Temperature ranges between 70°F and 90°F (21°C – 32°C) during the day while slightly cooler at night usually ranks as optimal conditions alongside regular dusting of the leaves with a soft cloth to promote better absorption of light.
+Temperature ranges between 70°F to 90°F (21°C to 32°C) during day while slightly cooler at night usually ranks as optimal conditions alongside regular dusting of the leaves with a soft cloth to promote better absorption of light.

 4 Critical Reasons for Snake Plants Turning Yellow